Nifty May futures trade at discount

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, jumped 9.56% to 25.64.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, fell 1.37% to 25.28.

 Reliance Industries (RIL), Infosys and HDFC Bank were the top traded individual stock futures contracts in F&O segment of NSE.